STP-Software-Engineers-2022/NGTD_App/docs/MANUAL.md

 ![Alt text](img/database_uml.png)

 ### Database content
-`NGTD.db` already holds some data which may be viewed using a database tool such as [DBeaver](https://dbeaver.io).
+`ngtd.db` already holds some data which may be viewed using a database tool such as [DBeaver](https://dbeaver.io).
 The tables *test*, *gene*, *test2gene*, and *bedfile* were populated by running the `main.py` script.
 Dummy patient data was added to the database and linked to tests via *patient2test* manually.

 **Table *patient***
 ![Alt text](img/patient_DB.png)